-This 2014 UK study was another example of researchers inappropriately ignoring the limbic system and lower brains when allegedly researching emotions.
-Only cerebral areas were measured and considered in the researchers’ efforts to determine the subjects’ happiness.
+This 2014 UK study provided an example of researchers inappropriately ignoring the limbic system and lower brains when allegedly researching emotions.
+Only cerebral areas were measured and considered in the researchers’ efforts to measure the subjects’ happiness.

 Efforts to determine emotions by cerebral measurements seldom reveal what people actually feel.
 What’s measured is a construct of people’s cerebrums – a proxy for their emotions – that may not have anything to do with what people actually feel at the time.

-It may be more appropriate to characterize the subjects’ self-reports of happiness in terms such as “This is what I think I should tell the researchers about what I think I should feel.”
+It may have been more appropriate to characterize the subjects’ self-reports of happiness as “This is what I think I should tell the researchers about what I think I should feel.”

-What we think we should feel may not be what we actually feel.
-Limbic system and lower brain measurements need to be taken and considered when subjects in an experiment self-report degrees of happiness if the researchers intend to draw conclusions about feelings of happiness.
+What we think we should feel is separate from what we actually feel.
+Limbic system and lower brain measurements need to be taken and considered when subjects self-report degrees of happiness if the researchers intend to draw conclusions about feelings of happiness.

 “We show that emotional reactivity in the form of momentary happiness in response to outcomes of a probabilistic reward task is explained not by current task earnings, but by the combined influence of recent reward expectations and prediction errors arising from those expectations.”